learningequality/kolibri/docs/architecture/uap/implementation.rst

 encoded in the ``permission`` object on the model class.

-Using Kolibri Permissions with Django REST Framework
+Using Kolibri permissions with Django REST Framework
 ----------------------------------------------------

 There are two classes that make it simple to leverage the permissions system